How Many People Use PayPal? 20+ PayPal Statistics for 2026

 In addition to dominating desktop usage, PayPal facts show that the payment processing app is used on 65% of all smartphones.
 This easily outweighs the figures for Apple Pay, Google Pay, and other solutions on the market.

-The latest PayPal statistics may indicate that the company’s market share isn’t as big as it was 20 years ago, primarily because so many alternative payment processing channels have since entered the marketplace.
+The company’s market share isn’t as big as it was 20 years ago, primarily because so many alternative payment processing channels have since entered the marketplace.

 However, the world’s biggest - and widely considered best - solution retains an advantage over the competition.

-PayPal boasts a 50.32% market share of the online payment processing environment.
+PayPal boasts a 45.52% market share of the online payment processing environment in 2026.

 (Statista)